mrismanaziz/Reforestation/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Why do we tell actors to “break a leg?”
+Because every play has a cast.